andreadelfante/PredicateFlow/README.md

 // NSPredicate("age > %@ AND isHungry == %@ AND age BETWEEN %@ AND owner.name == %@ OR owner.dogs.@max.age > %@ OR ANY owner.dogs.name == %@", 10, true, [1, 10], "Foo", 10, "Foo")
 ```

-PredicateFlow can also build key path, and you can use it to get a strong-typed one.
+PredicateFlow can also build KeyPaths, and you can use it to get a strong-typed one.
 ```swift
 DogSchema.age.keyPath()
 DogSchema.owner.element().dogs.keyPath()